Albizzi

-The Albizzi family (/it/) was a patrician noble family and were the de facto leaders of an oligarchy of wealthy families that ruled Florence in the second half of the 14th century.
+The Albizzi family (/it/) was an Italian noble family and were the de-facto leaders of an oligarchy of wealthy families that ruled Florence in the second half of the 14th century.
 They were at the center of the oligarchy from 1382, in the reaction that followed the Ciompi revolt, to the rise of the Medici in 1434.

 One of the most powerful families of medieval Florence, the Albizzi were active members of the wool guild Arte della Lana and were most prosperous between the 13th and 16th centuries.
 The Albizzi were known for their opposition to the Medici family and their significant role in the city's political and social life.

 Origin and professions

 The Albizzi moved to Florence from Arezzo sometime in the 12th century, and rose to power during the 14th century through their increasing influence over Florentine politics and bureaucratic offices, and their multiple businesses.
-The family held a strong position in the wool guild, often contributing to shaping the guild’s governing policies and laws.
-Guild records have also shown the Albizzi to be among the most active in the governing of the Arte della Lana, as shown by the significant number of its members in the guild’s cabinet (21 in the year 1332 and 18 in the year 1353).
+The family held a strong position in the wool guild, often contributing to shaping the guild's governing policies and laws.
+Guild records have also shown the Albizzi to be among the most active in the governing of the Arte della Lana, as shown by the significant number of its members in the guild's cabinet (21 in the year 1332 and 18 in the year 1353).
 By the beginning of the Trecento, the Albizzi had established themselves as one of the most prominent families of Florentine nobility, owing to their success as merchants and financiers.

-The Albizzi family’s main business was the production, refinement, and commerce of wool.
+The Albizzi family's main business was the production, refinement, and commerce of wool.
 While they did trade in and around Florence, their most prolific markets were Venice, Flanders, and England.
 The business was run in a fondaco (warehouse) and two bottege (shops).
 In addition to producing and selling cloth, the Albizzi also started granting loans to other families and businesses and sold and rented land, fulling mills, and factories located in Tuscany.
 The Albizzi were also directly involved in governing Florence and in particular their own neighborhood.